metagenomics/metagenomics-tk/docs/quickstart.md

 * If you want to configure, add or remove modules, please check the [configuration](configuration.md) section and check the [Getting Started](overview.md) section for an example.

-* If you want to use your own datasets, then you can read the input [configuration](configuration.md/#paired-end-input) sections.
+* If you want to use your own datasets, then you can read the input [configuration](configuration.md#paired-end-input) sections.
-You check the [Getting Started](overview.md) section for an example.
+You can check the [Getting Started](overview.md) section for an example.

 * In case you want to directly scale out your workflow on a cluster, you should continue with the [Getting Started](overview.md) section.